bfi-prog-notes/bfi-prog-notes.github.io/_posts/2025-01-18-rebel-without-a-cause.md

+---
+layout: post
+title: Rebel without a Cause
+published: true
+date: 2025-01-18
+readtime: true
+categories: ['MEMBER PICKS']
+tags: [Drama]
+metadata: 'USA 1955, 110 mins<br> Director: Nicholas Ray'
+pdf: '2025-01-18-rebel-without-a-cause.pdf'
+---

 _‘It’s a great coming-of-age melodrama with an incredible cast.’
 – Luke Hemmings, BFI Member_

 ‘Whatever’s inside making me what I am, it’s like film.
 Film only works in the dark.
 Tear it all open and let in the light and you kill it’ – James Dean

-In October 1955, when Nicolas Ray’s _Rebel without a Cause_ premiered in New York to feverish queues of mourning teenagers, the film’s moody fledgling star had been dead for a month.
+In October 1955, when Nicholas Ray’s _Rebel without a Cause_ premiered in New York to feverish queues of mourning teenagers, the film’s moody fledgling star had been dead for a month.
 James Dean’s death only heightened the power of the blazing, jerky anguish he displayed onscreen, lending tragic poignancy to his every movement.
 Dean was 24 and already buried back home in his midwestern farm town, with three motion pictures and a crumpled silver Porsche left in his wake.

 _Rebel without a Cause_ focuses on high schooler Jim Stark (Dean), who arrives in town with his parents after they have taken it upon themselves to move yet again, occasioned by their only son’s delinquent behaviour.
 It’s there he meets the beautiful Judy (Natalie Wood, only 16 during the film’s production) and the lonely oddball Plato (Sal Mineo), but Stark finds himself increasingly alienated by his spineless parents, the overbearing local cop, and the gang of thugs who challenge him to the fatalistic game of chicken known as a ‘chickie run’.
 Nicholas Ray – adored by cineastes for his portraits of mid-century American outsiderdom and boldly symbolic use of colour and delineation of space (he briefly apprenticed under legendary architect Frank Lloyd Wright) started out with the idea to capture the interior lives of juvenile delinquents and the social causes for their actions.
 This Eisenhower-era fascination with – in fact, invention of – the ‘teenager’ is key to many films of the period (often made, as with Ray, by older people): _The Wild One_ (1953), starring Dean’s hero Marlon Brando; _The Girl Can’t Help It_ (1956) and _Jailhouse Rock_ (1957), both stationing teen subculture in clothes, slang, and rock’n’roll.